TGDivy/TGDivy/README.md

 ## 💬🌞

-> How you think is as important as as what you think. ~ Unknown
+> You are free, and that is why you are lost.  ~ Franz Kafka

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )